cstriecks/cstriecks.github.io/_pages/about.md

 News and activities:
 <ul>
+ <li>Oct.
+2024: Presentation of an invited webinar on hybrid key exchanges for the <a href="https://commission.europa.eu/about-european-commission/departments-and-executive-agencies/communications-networks-content-and-technology_en" target="_blank" rel="noopener">European Commission</a> under the umbrella of the <a href="https://qsnp.eu" target="_blank" rel="noopener">QSNP</a> project.</li>
+ <li>Oct.
+2024: Happy to serve as a program committee member in "Track 3: Security in the Quantum Age" of the <a href="https://www.ieee-qcnc.org/2025/" target="_blank" rel="noopener">International Conference on Quantum Communications, Networking, and Computing (QCNC 2025)</a>.</li>
  <li>Sep.
-2024: I recently gave a series of webinars on authentication in large quantum-safe networks under the umbrella of the <a href="https://petrus-euroqci.eu" target="_blank" rel="noopener">PETRUS</a> project.</li>
+2024: Presentation of a series of webinars on authentication in large quantum-safe networks under the umbrella of the <a href="https://petrus-euroqci.eu" target="_blank" rel="noopener">PETRUS</a> project.</li>
  <li>Jul.
-2024: I will serve as a program committee member of the <a href="https://ssresearch24.github.io" target="_blank" rel="noopener">Security Standardisation Research Conference 2024</a>.</li>
+2024: Happy to serve as a program committee member of the <a href="https://ssresearch24.github.io" target="_blank" rel="noopener">Security Standardisation Research Conference 2024</a>.</li>
  <li>May 2024: Attended the <a href="https://skechworkshop.github.io" target="_blank" rel="noopener">SKECH Workshop 2024</a>.</li>
  <li>Jan.
 2024: Talk on source authentication in quantum-safe networks at <a href="https://qci-cat.at/qci-days-event/" target="_blank" rel="noopener">QCI Days Vienna 2024</a>.</li>
  <li>Oct.
 2023: An extended version of our PKC'15 paper was accepted to the <a href="https://www.springer.com/journal/145" target="_blank" rel="noopener">Journal of Cryptology</a>.</li>